 Trends, parenting styles, and overall outcomes on the life of the teen parent are key factors for the primary prevention of early pregnancies in this ethnic group.

 Adolescent Wellness Database for Miami-Dade County

-This is collaborative partnership between the Miami-Dade County Health Department , AHEC, Dade County Public School System, and Miami Children Hospital.
+This is collaborative partnership between the Miami-Dade County Health Department , AHEC, Dade County Public School System, and Nicklaus Children Hospital.

 Physical activity, nutrition, use and abuse of alcohol and other drugs, juvenile delinquency, injuries and teen Pregnancy will be used as the key indicators to measure wellness of adolescents 13 through 19 years of age.
 This database will serve to drive the enhancement of existing, and the development of new prevention-oriented and interventional programs for adolescents residing in Miami-Dade.

 Internship for Public Health and Health Education Programs

 The Division of Preventive Medicine has established an internship program with the Schools of Public Health of the University of South Florida, Florida State University and the University of Florida.
 Internships are 12-14 weeks in length, available during the year and under the preceptorship of a Pediatrician with a Masters in Public Health and Nurse Practitioners.